 Will these qualities carry him to similar success as the secretary-general of an institution currently underrated and underutilised, and not always well served by its member states?

 The United Nations is now seventy years old.
 It was conceived in the 1940s, together with the Bretton Woods institutions (the International Monetary Fund, the World Bank, and the General Agreement on Tariffs and Trade, which became the World Trade Organization), in the shadow of the Second World War.
-Securing lasting peace and economic recovery were central preoccupations, nationally and internationally.
+Securing lasting peace and economic recovery were central preoccupations, nationally and ly.
 The extent to which the UN has been successful in its pursuit of these goals has been the subject of endless review and criticism.
 How might the new SG turn this around?